lechris1/doll-delivery/README.md

-Note: In Project Structure -> Project Settings -> Modules\n
+Note: In Project Structure -> Project Settings -> Modules.

-Set src directory as a 'Sources' module and test directory as a 'Tests' module.\n Configure Kotlin settings before running Tests.\n
+Set src directory as a 'Sources' module and test directory as a 'Tests' module.

+Configure Kotlin settings before running Tests.

-Add tests in GraphTest for additional testing.\n dijkstra function call is made in GraphTest\n
+Add tests in GraphTest for additional testing.

+dijkstra function call is made in GraphTest.

 You are a nice old lady who delivers porcelain dolls on foot using your walker to residents in a neighborhood.
 Every day a nice young man fills your handbag with porcelain dolls.
 He gives you a map of the neighborhood and an address of the neighbor to deliver the handbag of dolls to.
 The handbag is extremely heavy and you have a bad hip so you always try to minimize the walking distance from your beginning position to your destination.
 Your job is to determine the shortest path to take to deliver your handbag of dolls.